TYPE: Double-action/single action revolver (NOT semi-automatic)

 There are no other controls to speak of on the 2006M.
 The barrels are removable, though, by use of a special wrench, as is done with the 6 Unica.

-The front sight is on the low side, not raising far off the barrel.
+The front sight could be described as low-profile, as it doesn't raise far off the barrel.
 This gives the sight picture an unusual flat feeling.
 It is easy to see, though, and mostly makes for a precise aiming procedure.

 Overall, the ergonomics are good.
 The cylinder release can be activated with one hand, but some practice is recommended to become proficient and fast with it.

 The 2006M's unusual hammer and cylinder release.

 The cylinder release is a strange rotating lever.
 By pushing it forward, the cylinder is free to swing up and over the gun.
 The hammer is shown fully decocked.
 Note that there it is more or less a flat plane.

 This may be the rarest Mateba accessory of them all.
 The weight affixes to the end of the barrel shroud, above the barrel itself, to keep muzzle flip even lower.

 The 2006M is a joy to shoot and is very accurate.
 I haven't found a Ghisoni-designed gun yet that wasn't exceptionally accurate.